BlakesHeaven/Auto-Archive-Menu-Plus-More/README.md

 	<li>Section label names can be changed</li>
 	<li>Set if children should show or not</li>
 	<li>For each independent section, set the duration of time (weeks at the moment) content appears in it</li>
-	<li>What to do about nothing? show or hide the section lable if no content found</li>
+	<li>What to do about nothing?
+Automatically shows or hides the section lable if no content is found</li>
+	<li>Fill-in text if nothing is found and label is shown <-- in progress.</li>
 </ul>

 Oh yes; there's a few more features as well...